ucsd-cse12-sp24/ucsd-cse12-sp24.github.io/_lectures/final-exam.md

 _{{ page.released-on }}_

-The Fainl Exam is on Monday, June 10th 8am - 11am.
+The Final Exam is on Monday, June 10th 8am - 11am.
 Room will be announced in Week 10.

 We will be having assigned seating and will post them on Sunday before the exam.